Jalapinecone/vision_project_handtrack_theremin/README.md

  in OS X.

  This will allow you to bypass the insecure errors and not cause a crash when attempting to activate the camera.

+ ##How to use the Theremin

+ Your right hand controls volume
+ Your left hand controls tone
+ The scale on the left of the theremin camera window shows all the playable notes and highlights the current note in red